NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 * Push

   Create a new child at the current location.
-The name is auto generated.
+The name is auto-generated.

 ![](images/firebase/db/DbPush.png)